 To pour this cocktail, begin with 1 1/2 ounces tequila.
-Then pour 3/4 ounces of each juice, 1/2 ounce nectar, and 1/4 ounce maraschino.
-Most "parts" recipes are really this simple.
+Then pour 3/4 ounce of each juice, 1/2 ounce nectar, and 1/4 ounce maraschino.

 A Simple Parts Example

-The pumpkin divine cocktail is another simple recipe measured in parts.
-However, this one uses 1 part rather than 1 1/2 parts.
-This means that you need to determine what that 1 part is going to equal.
+The "pumpkin divine" cocktail is another simple recipe measured in parts.
+However, this one uses 1 part, so you need to determine what that 1 part equals.

 A Complex Parts Example